• Christmas Recipes

 2. This sauce is great for all kinds of proteins and vegetables.
 It's a great base recipe to learn so that you can mix it up with different meals for your family.
 We use it with shrimp, chicken, steak, and cauliflower!

-Why do you have to use cold butter in sauce?
+Why do you have to use cold butter in Lemon Cream Sauce?

-Cold butter will dissolve slower than room temperature butter.
-This will help the milkfats slowly combine with the sauce while you mix it in whereas room temperature butter is more likely to dissolve quickly and break (or separate) the sauce.
+Cold butter will dissolve more slowly than room temperature butter.
+This will help the milkfats slowly combine with the sauce while you mix it in, whereas room temperature butter is more likely to dissolve quickly and break (or separate) the sauce.

-How do you add heavy creamy to lemon or wine without it curdling?
+How do you add heavy cream to lemon or wine without it curdling?

 Pour slowly on low heat and whisk continuously as you pour to combine the mixture and not curdle it.
 This will keep it evenly distributed so that the acidity doesn't curdle the cream.

-You can use a flour or cornstarch slurry, which is just either mixed with water, but I wouldn't use that in this recipe.
-I would just let it cool slightly for 3-5 minutes and it will thicken.
+You can use a flour or cornstarch slurry, which is just mixed with water, but I wouldn't use that in this recipe.
+I would just let it cool slightly for 3-5 minutes, and it will thicken.
 If you must, whisk together a cornstarch slurry and whisk it into the sauce.
-Just keep in mind the sauce will be like a gelatin if you have any leftovers.
+Just keep in mind that the sauce will be like gelatin if you have any leftovers.

 • flounder oreganata